-When this command is used without the -I flag, the Primary Enclosure resource is used.
+When this command is used without the -I or the -d flags, the primary enclosure resource is used.

-Use the -I flag only in systems that have more than one Identify and System attention indicator.
+Use the -I flag only in systems that have more than one identify and system attention indicator.
+The -d flag is only supported in levels of diagnostics 5.2.0.30 and higher.